Dot-H/mydbg/README.md

     via the commands 'file' or 'attach'.

     To debug a process, the process must be traced first.
-It is done via the commands 'run' or 'attached'.
+It is done via the commands 'run' or 'attach'.

     Every process traced via 'run' or 'follow-fork on' are killed when mydbg exits.